-Reaching out with online-only courses
+Reaching out with

 For those struggling with the cost of higher education, it’s easy to see why massive open online courses (MOOCs), which provide free internet-based learning opportunities, are such a big drawcard.
 Early advocates suggested they would herald an education revolution, but they haven’t quite lived up to the hype.

 If, as Deakin University’s Dr Phillip Dawson argues, their purpose was to broaden access to higher education, then “they’re a success”³.
 However, owing to their generally high attrition rates of up to 90%4, he’s also reasoned that “MOOCs are a bit like exercise bikes: you start with the best of intentions, but most of the time exercise bikes end up under the bed, and MOOCs end up incomplete.”

 In an Australian context, the University of Tasmania’s MOOC on dementia care from the Wicking Dementia Research and Education Centre has bucked that trend.
 Globally, it’s had one of the highest completion rates for MOOCs, and successfully attracted participants from diverse educational backgrounds and age groups5.
 Part of this success is down to providing academically robust content that people can’t find anywhere else.